The Organized Bench

 An embedded system's hardware is never far from the software.
 Personally, I believe that at the very least the person responsible for designing the hardware should provide low level software drivers to the software team.
 It's unfair to dump a barely-documented complex system onto a firmware engineer's desk and say "now it's your problem".

-Be sure your lab area is set up to insure that you can do serious software development!
+Be sure your lab area is set up to ensure that you can do serious software development!
 Clearly, your computer must include the properly installed compilers and assemblers needed for the project.
 Just as important as quality hand tools are the debuggers, make utilities, and other software resources needed to quickly and painlessly write compile, and test the code.

 Set up the environment with a Make utility so you can compile/assemble without twiddling compiler switches.
 Only amateurs develop by tediously hand-assembling instructions into the debugger.
 Never make patches in the debugger and upload these to a file for later use.
 Change a source file, so you can alter the comments as required to write drivers that are beautiful to behold and a joy to use.